MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-transformations-create.md

 - It must include the `kind` parameter with a value of `WorkspaceTransforms`.
 - The `dataSources` section must be empty.
 - The `destinations` section must include one and only one Log Analytics workspace destination.
 This is the workspace where the transformation will be applied.
+- The `dataFlows` section should include a separate dataflow for each table that will have a transformation.
+Use a `where` clause in the query if only certain records should be transformed.

 Following is a sample JSON definition for a workspace transformation DCR.